 At age 3 to 4, a disclosing tablet or solution can be used with supervision.
 The stained plaque may help the child visualize the areas that need to be cleaned along with the effort and brush manipulations necessary to accomplish this task.

 Allowing children to choose their own toothbrush from an assortment of soft nylon-bristle brushes may stimulate their interest.
 Child toothbrushes are available with age-appropriate bristles and handle designs.
 Setting aside special times of day for brushing, likewise, can help establish the importance of oral hygiene.
 Children can be given more independence in brushing as they mature.
-A child’s dedication to other life tasks and ability to perform activities like using a knife and fork, may be indicating of brushing independence.
+A child’s dedication to other life tasks and ability to perform activities like using a knife and fork, tie shoes independently, or wash dishes, may be indicative of brushing dexterity and ability.